-Another great beginner area for snowshoeing is Beaver Meadow Audubon Center.
+One excellent beginner area for snowshoeing is the Beaver Meadow Audubon Center.
 Plenty of snow in the winter from the lake effect turns this wildlife preserve into a winter wonderland.

-With more than eight miles of trails and most of them being short loops, beginners can enjoy the sport while intermediate snowshoers can choose the longer loops.
-Snowshoe rentals are found at the visitor’s center along with seasonal exhibits, live animals and a library.
-Bring a friend or your family and enjoy an easy day of trekking the numerous trails.
-Find out more here.
+With more than eight miles of trails and most of them being short loops, beginners can enjoy the sport, while intermediate snowshoers can choose the longer loops.
+So bring a friend or your family (but leave your pup at home) and enjoy a leisurely day trekking the numerous trails.

-With 15 miles of trails and unparalleled beauty, the Erie County Forest is the perfect place to discover the art of snowshoeing.
-Head there with friends or arrange to meet up with Buffalo Outdoor Meet up Group that often visits this destination.
+With trails of unparalleled beauty, the Erie County Forest is the perfect place to discover the art of snowshoeing.
+Bring along snowshoes that fit your needs and start exploring the trails.

-A peaceful tranquil setting is the perfect place to strap on a pair of snowshoes for the first time and go exploring.
-All the trails lead down into a valley, across a suspension bridge and up the other side.
+A peaceful, tranquil setting is the perfect place to strap on a pair of snowshoes for the first time and explore.
+All the trails, including the Royalton Falls Trail, lead down into a valley, across a suspension bridge, and up the other side.
 Learn how to ascend and descend hills, catch spectacular views of the often frozen waterfalls and explore the picturesque pine forests.

-You will need your own snowshoes for this trail as there are no rentals on site.
-Take a different trail each time without the fear of getting lost and explore the beauty of the Niagara Region.
-Learn more about this park here.
+You will need your own snowshoes for this trail, as there are no rentals on site.
+Take a different route each time without the fear of getting lost and explore the beauty of the Niagara Region.

 1. Bond Lake County Park

-Bond Lake County Park is the perfect spot for beginners as the trails here have no elevation.
-With more than 13 miles of groomed trails for snowshoers and cross-country skiers you can stay busy here all day exploring this beautiful park.
-With trails winding through apple orchards, woods and around small lakes the opportunity for wildlife viewing is excellent.
+Bond Lake County Park in Ransomville, NY, is the perfect spot for beginners, as the trails here have no elevation.
+With more than 13 miles of trails for snowshoers and cross-country skiers, you can stay busy exploring this beautiful park all day.
+With trails winding through apple orchards, woods, and around small lakes, the opportunity for wildlife viewing is excellent.

-If you grow weary of trekking through the snow, head over to the skating rink or sledding hill for some additional fun.
-The warming house on site also provides a rest area with restrooms, a roaring fire and tables.
-Plan ahead and pack a picnic to enjoy the day here.
-Find out more about the park here.
+If you grow weary of trekking through the snow, head to the sledding hill for extra fun.
+The warming house on site also provides a rest area with restrooms and tables.
+So plan ahead and pack a picnic to enjoy the day here.